j-shafeeqa/Eco-Metropolis-Sustainable-City-Simulation---NASA-Space-App/README.md

 # Eco-Metropolis-Sustainable-City-Simulation---NASA-Space-App

 **Repository Overview:**
-Welcome to the Eco-Metropolis project, created for the NASA Space Apps Hackathon.
+Welcome to the Eco-Metropolis project, created for the NASA Space Apps Challenge Hackathon.
 This project aims to engage students in sustainability challenges through an interactive, game-based learning experience.

 # Project Goals: